Code-Institute-Submissions/latinmix-fitness/README.md

 - **About Us** feature: below the hero-image, the **LatinMix Logo** is visible with a short description text enforcing the business idea.

 - **Classes** Home page feature: 4 images are displayed to link to the Class page.
    On mobile they are stacked with the text and button visible.
    On table they are 2 side by side with the text and button visible.
    On web they are displayed 4 in line and text is invisible.
 On hover, the text and button becomes visible.

+- **Plans** Home page feature: blinking affordable price, small assuring paragraph for the customers and a call to action button linking to the **Plans** page.

 ### Features left to implement
 Currently the business does not have a YouTube Channel, but it plans to create one in the future.